OpenBot — Mobile Robots

 About this program

-The robot body is a 3D-printed differential-drive chassis that holds two gear motors, a speed controller, and a custom PCB — all controlled by an Arduino Nano.
-The Android or iOS smartphone docks on top, providing the camera, CPU, and network stack.
-The pairing eliminates the need for a dedicated compute board: your phone's neural engine runs person-following, autonomous navigation, and custom AI policies trained using the companion mobile app.
+The robot body is a 3D-printed differential-drive chassis holding two gear motors, a speed controller, and a custom PCB — all controlled by an Arduino Nano.
+The smartphone docks on top, providing the camera, CPU, and network stack.
+Your phone's neural engine runs person-following, autonomous navigation, and custom AI policies via the companion app.

 Install Notes

-OpenBot's intelligence lives in the Android app — vision, navigation, data collection, and AI inference all run on the phone.
+OpenBot's intelligence lives in the Android/iOS app — vision, navigation, data collection, and AI inference all run on the phone.
 The orobot device code only bridges the Arduino Nano motor controller layer (forward/backward/turn via serial JSON).
-Higher-level behaviors (person following, autopilot, data recording) require the OpenBot Android or iOS app connected to the Arduino via USB OTG cable.
+Higher-level behaviors (person following, autopilot, data recording) require the OpenBot app connected to the Arduino via USB OTG cable.
 The orobot integration is useful for basic motor testing and manual drive, but does not replicate the full OpenBot feature set.

 body_bottom.stl